 A System of Trust and Confidence

-Accounting and business professional are valued service providers and we must be accountable for protecting the information that we are trusted with using to provide our services, especially due to the sensitivity and confidentiality of the information we use to deliver our service.
+Accounting and business professionals are valued service providers and we must be accountable for protecting the information that we are trusted with using to provide our services, especially due to the sensitivity and confidentiality of the information we use to deliver our service.
 Karbon is no exception, get it - “exception”, to this requirement.
 We must be accountable for the protection of your information, since you are trusting our platform to store and manage your client data.
-It’s a trust system (in the Marlon Brando Godfather voice), your clients trust you with their information, you trust us with this information, everybody trusts everybody.
+It’s a trust system.
+Your clients trust you with their information, you trust us with this information, everybody trusts everybody.
 While that is not a direct quote from the movie, thinking of the Godfather’s voice does add some depth to the importance of being trusted with our client’s information.

 At Karbon, protecting your data is a part of our company culture.
 We understand the importance of ensuring your data is secure when you place it within the boundaries of our platform.
 In our efforts to communicate the quality of our internal policies, procedures, and processes implemented to protect your information, we have added SOC 2 compliance to our objectives for continued security for our platform.

 There are many organizations in the world that have standards for appropriate safeguarding of information.
 The American Institute of Certified Public Accountants (AICPA) is a non-profit organization that provides oversight and representation for the Certified Public Accounting (CPA) profession, including the enforcement of compliance with the profession’s technical and ethical standards.
 One of the many standards that have been developed and issued by the AICPA include standards for Systems and Organization Control (SOC) reporting.